 With a few small changes around your pool area, you’ll be saving money in no time!
 Making the switch to LEDs for your underwater pool lighting not only saves you up to 80 per cent on running costs, but it can enhance the ambience of your pool area with dimmable lighting options and a variety of colours available.
 Additionally, turn to solar for pathway lights and surrounding gardens – they’ll absorb plenty of light during the day and cost nothing to run at night.

 How much do you swim in the pool during the warmer months?
 Is it every day or perhaps just on weekends?
 Heating your pool all summer long can be costly, so opting to only heat when you’re most likely to use your pool will enable you to reduce your pool running costs.

 Monitor your energy usage

-Utilising a system like Reposit’s is another big step towards reducing pool running costs.
+Reposit’s smart monitoring is another big step towards reducing pool running costs.
 With the ability to track your energy usage and identify the best times to use stored solar power, you can have all your pool maintenance running off free, or very cheap, power you’ve stored in your battery.

 Get in touch with our awesome consultants to find out how you can slash your electricity bills today.